AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology | |||||

 Early

-universe - the "big bang" - hadron era ß lepton era - primordial nucleosynthesis ß era radiation ß era substances - formation for up galaxies, galaxies, stars ß Next to nucleosynthesis in stars The end
+universe - the "big bang" - hadron era ß lepton era - primordial nucleosynthesis ß era radiation ß era substances - formation of clusters of galaxies, galaxies, stars ß Another nucleosynthesis takes place until in the stars The

 Pre - big-bang phase + big bang itself: neither nucleons nor nuclei of atoms existed.